UMAIR-777/DATA-SCIENCE-PORTFOLIO/README.md

 ## Overview

 This repository contains the code for a U-Net model designed for Landslide Detection using hyperspectral imaging data.
-The project is developed in the context of the GeoPlaNet Program, addressing challenges in identifying and analyzing landslides with a focus on applications to planetary geology, particularly on Mars.
+The project is developed to identifying and analyzing landslides areas.

 ## Code Structure